cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/advanced.rst

       # Find row where 1. column matches SLURM_ARRAY_TASK_ID and print 3. column
       FILENAME=$(awk -v ID=${SLURM_ARRAY_TASK_ID} '$1 == ID {print $3; exit}' my_samples.tsv)

-   By default ``awk`` will split columns by any whitespace, but if you have a tab separated file (``.tsv``) file it is worthwhile to specify this using the ``FS`` (field separator) option:
+   By default, ``awk`` will split columns by any whitespace, but if you have a tab separated file (``.tsv``) file it is worthwhile to specify this using the ``FS`` (field separator) option:

    .. code-block:: bash

-      # Find row where 1. column matches SLURM_ARRAY_TASK_ID and print 3. column
+      # Find row where column 1 matches SLURM_ARRAY_TASK_ID and print column 3
       FILENAME=$(awk -v FS="\t" -v ID=${SLURM_ARRAY_TASK_ID} '$1 == ID {print $3; exit}' my_samples.tsv)

    This ensures that ``awk`` returns the correct cell even if other